pairshaped/curlingio-docs/docs/club-management/registration-widget.md

 ## Setup

-The embed our widget on one of you pages, you simply copy and paste the javascript snippet below.
+To embed our widget on one of you pages, you simply copy and paste the javascript snippet below.

 ```
 <script src="https://pairshaped.github.io/curlingio-registration-widget/prod.min.js"></script>